 Anna-Sigga Nicolazzi: 5 Things To Know About The Host Of ID’s True Conviction

-The renowned prosecutor talks to CrimeFeed about her life and work as Season 2 of the hit series is set to premiere.
+The renowned prosecutor gave Crimefeed a view into her life and work in 2019, just before season 2 of the series was set to premiere.

 For 21 years in the Brooklyn District Attorney’s office, Anna-Sigga Nicolazzi tried 50 felony cases to verdict and achieved an almost perfect record as a prosecutor — particularly during her last 16 years, when she worked for the Homicide Bureau.